abrartarafder/API_and-GUI_practice_python/README.md

 # Weather API made with tkinter

 Basic weather app made with Tkinter which provides weather, humidity, time, precipitation from API.
 (Adapted from Youtube)

+# Airplane API

+Uses API to track current flight data and provides user with the departure airport, arrival airport and flight number.